diegoDAguilar/proxyStar/README.md

 			generated.
 			The most important part of this new issued certificate is that it contains the same key Boulder uses and that is located in boulder/test/test-ca.key

+*To terminate an auto renewal from DNO:
+#go run termination.go $uuid